DPDK/dpdk/doc/guides/sample_app_ug/l3_forward.rst

 |          |           |           |                                     |
 +----------+-----------+-----------+-------------------------------------+

-Refer to the *Intel® DPDK Getting Started Guide* for general information on running applications and the Environment Abstraction Layer (EAL) options.
+Refer to the *DPDK Getting Started Guide* for general information on running applications and the Environment Abstraction Layer (EAL) options.

 Explanation